He graduated from Midland College (MC) in August of 2016 with a perfect 4.0 grade

 My strengths and talents lie more in the management sector.”

 Zach Neuser is determined to continue to excel in his career.
-He is currently applying
+He has been accepted

 While Neuser’s future definitely looks bright, his past was far from idyllic.
 His